The Ultimate Guide to Jaco

 Rental Cars

-Rental cars are honestly the best way to get around Costa Rica, and Adobe Rent A Car is now our recommended company.
-Their fleet of cars is refreshed every two years, keeping them in good condition.
-Plus, they have 13 offices in most of the major towns in case you need help with the vehicle.
+Rental cars are honestly the best way to get around Costa Rica, and Adobe Rent A Car is our recommended company.
+Their fleet of cars is refreshed frequently, keeping them in good condition.
+Plus, they have 15 offices in many towns and both international airports.
+Some major areas include: Manuel Antonio, Puerto Viejo, Tamarindo, and multiple in San José.

-We used to roll with Economy Rent A Car and have always had a good experience with them.
-Unfortunately, we've received too many complaints and can no longer recommend their general booking site.
-We have a contact at Economy who still sets up many of our rentals.
-Shoot us a message through Facebook or Instagram if you want his info, or use the contact form on our transportation page, and he'll reach out to you.
+We used to roll with Economy Rent A Car and have always had a decent experience with them.
+Unfortunately, we've received too many complaints from our followers and can no longer recommend their general booking site.
+We have an awesome contact at Economy who still sets up many of our rentals.
+Shoot him a message on WhatsApp here, or use the contact form on our transportation page, and we can connect you.

-Confusing insurance requirements are the most frequent complaint about rental cars in Costa Rica, so we really like how Adobe displays their additional insurance options at checkout.
+Confusing insurance requirements are the most frequent complaint about rental cars in Costa Rica, so we really like how Adobe clearly displays the insurance options at checkout.
 It’s pretty hard to be surprised when you get there.

 Drivers